Evidence

 ---|---|---|

-Hemoglobin A1c (HbA1c) (follow up: 24-52 weeks) | Favors intervention | Low |
+Haemoglobin A1c (HbA1c) (follow up: 24-52 weeks) | Favours intervention | Low |

-Fasting blood glucose (mmol/L) (follow up: 26-52 weeks) | Favors intervention | Low |
+Fasting blood glucose (mmol/L) (follow up: 26-52 weeks) | Favours intervention | Low |

-Postprandial blood glucose (mg/dL) at 26 weeks for adults with type 2 diabetes on diet, antidiabetic, and/or insulin medicines (follow up: 6 months) | Favors intervention | Low |
+Post-prandial blood glucose (mg/dL) at 26 weeks for adults with type 2 diabetes on diet, anti-diabetic, and/or insulin medicines (follow up: 6 months) | Favours intervention | Low |

-Any hypoglycemia from 26-52 weeks (follow up: 6-12 months) | Favors comparison | Low |
+Any hypoglycaemia from 26-52 weeks (follow up: 6-12 months) | Favours comparison | Low |

-Severe hypoglycemia from 26-52 weeks (follow up: 6-12 months) | No statistically significant difference | Low |
+Severe hypoglycaemia from 26-52 weeks (follow up: 6-12 months) | No statistically significant difference | Low |

-Adverse events at 6 months for adults with type 2 diabetes on oral antidiabetes medicines (follow up: 6 months) | No statistically significant difference | Moderate |
+Adverse events at 6 months for adults with type 2 diabetes on oral anti-diabetes medicines (follow up: 6 months) | No statistically significant difference | Moderate |

-Recommendations as stated in the source guideline The guideline development group states: do not routinely offer self-monitoring of blood glucose levels for adults with type 2 diabetes unless: the person is on insulin or there is evidence of hypoglycemic episodes or the person is on oral medication that may increase their risk of hypoglycemia while driving or operating machinery or the person is pregnant, or is planning to become pregnant.
+Recommendations as stated in the source guideline The guideline development group states: do not routinely offer self-monitoring of blood glucose levels for adults with type 2 diabetes unless: the person is on insulin or there is evidence of hypoglycaemic episodes or the person is on oral medication that may increase their risk of hypoglycaemia while driving or operating machinery or the person is pregnant, or is planning to become pregnant.

 This evidence table is related to the following section/s: